JAMart01/Employee-Tracker/README.md

 Ani Cook
 GitHub: https://github.com/anidino
--Ani is in the same class as me.
+- Ani is in the same class as me.
 This week she uploaded a tutorial on the homework assignment, which I used to guide myself through some of the issues I had.